-We develop a composite crude oil with the appropriate yields and qualities for each category by averaging the characteristics of specific crude oil streams in the category.
-Each category includes both domestic and foreign crude oil, which we use to determine category characteristics.
-For each category's domestic crude oil volumes, we estimate total regional production first.
-We divide each region's production among each of the 11 categories based on that region's distribution of average API gravity and sulfur content.
-For AEO2025, as allowed under the Consolidated Appropriations Act, 20167, the United States can export all crude oil types.
+A composite crude oil with the appropriate yields and qualities is developed for each category by averaging the characteristics of specific crude oil streams in the category.
+Each category includes both domestic and foreign crude oil, which are used to determine category characteristics.
+For each category's domestic crude oil volumes, estimates of total regional production are made first.
+Each region's production is then divided among each of the 11 categories based on that region's distribution of average API gravity and sulfur content.
+For AEO2022, as allowed under the Consolidated Appropriations Act, 2016, the United States can export all crude oil types.
 For imported crude oil, the International Energy Module (IEM) provides a separate supply curve for each category.

-Under a number of different Acts of Congress, AEO2025 models the required Strategic Petroleum Reserve (SPR) drawdown from 2016 to 2031.
+Under a number of different Acts of Congress, AEO2022 models the required Strategic Petroleum Reserve (SPR) drawdown from 2016 to 2031.
 We converted the SPR projected sales volumes from fiscal year accounting to calendar year levels by splitting them 25% and 75%, respectively, between the previous calendar year and the current calendar year.
-In addition, we assume crude oil volumes were 40% light sweet (API 35°-40°, sulfur < 0.5%) and 60% medium sour (API 27°-35°, sulfur \geq 1.1%).
+In addition, we assume crude oil volumes were 40% light sweet (API 35°-40°, sulfur < 0.5%) and 60% medium sour (API 27°-35°, sulfur $\geq$ 1.1%).